LeaVerou/lea.verou.me/2024/context-chips/index.md

 ---
 draft: true
-title: "Context Chips: Okay, but how does it _feel_?"
+title: "Context Chips for Survey UIs: “Okay, but how does it _feel_?”"
 date: 2024-12-27
 toc: true
 image: images/cover.png